Mercia Butler: Biography

 As they were some of the few role models she knew Butler decided to become a nun and, in 1956, she was sent to Port Moresby where she joined the Indigenous order, which had been formed there, the 'Handmaids of Our Lord'.
 While there she undertook a three-year maternal and child course and spent the next few years at isolation mission centres throughout the mountains.
 There she acted as a midwife and taught mothers how to better feed their children.

 After 12 years in Papua New Guinea Butler decided to return home and, in 1968, visited Darwin and was able to meet with her father and brothers.
-A few months later Butler left the order and worked at the Darwin Hospital, her her qualifications gained overseas were not recognised and it was not possible for her to qualify as a nurse at that time as her existing qualification did not qualify her to be able to enroll.
+A few months later Butler left the order and worked at the Darwin Hospital, her qualifications gained overseas were not recognised and it was not possible for her to qualify as a nurse at that time as her existing qualification did not qualify her to be able to enroll.
 This was despite her being reassured she could do so before leaving the order.
 In 1969, while employed by the hospital, Butler was sent to Daly River, alongside a nurse, to assist in the care of quadruplets that had been born to Mabel Mein-Bel at the hospital and then sent home to their community.
 This multiple birth garnered national attention in the media.

 Some time later Butler visited her mothers family at Ngukurr and there married an Alawa man Herbert Butler who was a linesman based in Alice Springs.
 They moved together there were Butler had one child, a son called Richard.
 There Butler was able to undertake training as an enrolled nurse, nurses aid, and worked at the Alice Springs Hospital for a time before transferring to work in community health to be able to work more closely with Aboriginal and Torres Strait Islander patients.

 When Butler became unwell she was sent to Adelaide for treatment, accompanied by her husband, and died there on 29 September 1990.